jorgectf/bcda-app/prototype/alr_ig/input/pagecontent/overview.md

     </td>
     <td>
         Assigned patients from ALR table 1-1 appear in FHIR as members of the Group resource (e.g. Group.member), which is a reference to the corresponding Patient resource.
+        Note that patients who are no longer assigned (table 1-5) are also members of the group, but have a changeType of "dropped".
+See Table 1-5 below.
     </td>
 </tr>
 <tr>